Athletics at the 2000 Summer Olympics – Men's marathon: Qualification

 Each National Olympic Committee was permitted to enter up to three athletes that had run 2:14:00 or faster during the qualification period.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 If an NOC had no athletes that qualified under that standard, one athlete that had run 2:20:00 or faster could be entered.

 Competition format and course

 As all Olympic marathons, the competition was a single race.
-The marathon distance of 26 miles, 385 yards was run over a point-to-point route starting at the North Sydney Oval and finishing at the Olympic Stadium.
+The marathon distance of 42,195 km was run over a point-to-point route starting at the North Sydney Oval and finishing at the Olympic Stadium.

 Records

 These were the standing world and Olympic records prior to the 2000 Summer Olympics.

 No new world or Olympic bests were set during the competition.
 The following national records were established during the competition: